Leaders Logo

 Integration with Other APIs

 Another important consideration when working with the Prototype pattern in Web APIs is how to integrate these prototypes with other APIs.
-For instance, we could have a service that provides product data from an external system, and when cloning a product, we might want to automatically fill some of its properties with data from that service.
+For example, we could have a service that provides product data from an external system, and when cloning a product, we might want to automatically fill in some of its properties with data from that service.

 Testing the Implementation

 It is important to test the implementation of the Prototype pattern to ensure that cloning works as expected.
-Using unit tests can help validate that cloned objects are truly independent and that their properties are being copied correctly.
+Using unit tests can help validate that the cloned objects are truly independent and that their properties are being copied correctly.

 using Xunit;